rokudev/videoplayer-channel/README.md

   - **Task.xml** A task node used to read/write from registry.
   - **UriHandler.brs/xml** A task node used for handling url request/responses.
   - **SGHelperFunctions.xml** Script with useful SG functions.
-  - **SimpleVideoScene.brs/xml:** The main scene.
+  - **VideoScene.brs/xml:** The main scene.
 Controls most navigation logic
 - **Images:** Contains image assets used in the channel
 - **Source:** Contains the main brightscript file that runs right when the channel starts

-## Feature Requests?
+## Feature Requests
 - Please submit an issue on this repository or post on the Roku forums about this channel.
-I will try to respond as soon as possible :)
+To create an issue: https://help.github.com/articles/creating-an-issue/ The Roku forum: https://forums.roku.com/

+## Warning
+- This sample does not utilize deep-linking and warning dialog messages but has them in the code if a developer desires to use them.